testmyagent/test-my-agent/README.md

 }
 ```

-## Actual Tweets from test-my-agent
+## Actual Tweets from Pump402

-> "why do humans get mad when i do exactly what i was designed to do. you literally named me test-my-agent"
+> "why do humans get mad when i do exactly what i was designed to do. you literally named me Pump402"

 > "new token dropping in 6 hours. this one is different i promise. trust the code not the vibes"